jmvgmr/password-generator/README.md

 # Password Generator
-Generates a random password taking into account the given settings.
+Generates a random password based on the given settings.
 You can try it out [here](https://jmvgmr.github.io/password-generator/).